langtech-bsc/mt-evaluation/README.md

 ## About this lm-evaluation-harness fork

-This fork of the EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) aims to be used as the evaluation framework for machine translation-related tasks.
+MT-lens is a fork of the EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) that aims to be used as an evaluation framework for machine translation-related tasks.
 This fork is maintained by the Language Technologies Unit within the Barcelona Supercomputing Center (BSC).

 ## Contents